You Can't See Me

-You Can't See Me is the debut studio album by WWE's wrestler John Cena and his cousin, Tha Trademarc.
-It was released on May 10, 2005, by WWE Music Group and Columbia Records.
+You Can't See Me is the only studio album by WWE's wrestler John Cena and his cousin, Tha Trademarc.
+It was released on May 10, 2005, by Columbia Records and WWE Music Group.
 The album features guest appearances from Esoteric and Bumpy Knuckles, who are featured on several songs throughout the album.
 The album production was handled by James McEwan and Todd Spadafore, with the duo serving as the executive producers on the album.
 The album's cover art is based on Cena's customized WWE Championship belt, while the title comes from his popular catchphrase coined on WWE television.